 Generating high-quality reference human genomes using PromethION nanopore sequencing

-In order to catalogue and associate all forms of human genetic variation to health and disease, a new generation of genome sequencing and assembly technologies is required.
-Current efforts for producing high-quality human genome assemblies of a small number of individuals have focused on costly high-coverage, long-read sequencing and assembly protocols.
-While this work has been successful in moving toward higher quality reference standards, the overall cost and production time prohibit scaling to hundreds of individuals.
-New technologies and assembly methods may overcome these barriers through substantial improvements in cost, time and quality.
-Here we evaluate the PromethION sequencing platform from Oxford Nanopore Technologies to produce reference quality genome assemblies for the offspring of ten parent-offspring trios at a projected cost of around $5K per genome.
-We are testing the platform’s ability to produce long read, high-quality, and high-coverage genomes with a less than one-week total turnaround time from sample extraction to complete assembly.
-We evaluate the performance based on assembly accuracy, throughput/timing, and cost; goals that must be met to improve the scale of high-quality genome assembly.
-Recognizing that even 100kb reads are insufficient to scaffoldmthrough the most repetitive regions of the human genome, we augment this sequencing with a Hi-C long-range library to facilitate scaffolding and haplotype phasing.
-We aim to produce near-gapless reference genomes at chromosome-level.
+To catalogue and associate all forms of human genetic variation to health and disease, a new generation of genome sequencing and assembly technologies is required.
+However, current workflows for producing high-quality human genome assemblies have overall cost and production time bottlenecks that prohibit scaling to hundreds of individuals.
+We designed and evaluated an optimized PromethION-based workflow to produce near reference quality genome assemblies for the offsprings from ten parent-offspring trios.
+We demonstrate the production of long read, high-quality, and high-coverage genomes with a less than one-week total turnaround time from sample extraction to complete assembly, and a total projected cost of less than $10k per genome.
+To lower costs and improve quality we have developed three new tools: 1) Shasta - a nanopore de novo long read assembler that on a single compute node can produce complete human genomes in around 6 hours; 2) marginPolish - a new graphical model-based assembly polisher that improves on earlier methods in both cost and accuracy; and 3) HELEN - an RNN-based multi-task learning model that further refines the base and run-length prediction for each genomic position and produces state-of-the-art results.
+We evaluate the performance based on assembly accuracy, throughput/timing, and cost and demonstrate improvements relative to current best-of-breed in all areas.
+Recognizing that even 100kb reads are insufficient to scaffold through the most repetitive regions of the human genome, we augment this sequencing with a Hi-C long-range library to facilitate scaffolding and haplotype phasing.

 Miten is an Assistant Research Scientist at the University of California, Santa Cruz.
 His research interests include developing methods for long-read sequencing of DNA and RNA, methods for detection of base modifications, and software for analysis of MinION and PromethION data.